Reviewed: November 2019 - Cutaneous Lymphoma Foundation’s Medical Advisory Committee

 Being diagnosed with cutaneous lymphoma can be a difficult time.
 Significant anxiety can develop in having a new diagnosis of not only a cancer, but also one that is very rare, and of which many people are not aware.
 Additionally, as cutaneous lymphoma is a cancer of white blood cells within the skin, it can be even more confusing trying to figure out which physician (dermatologists, hematologist, oncologist) to work with.

 After you are diagnosed with cutaneous lymphoma, with skin biopsy or blood work, I recommend (if possible) seeing a specialist within the field at least once.
-Most of the specialist locations are available on the Cutaneous Lymphoma Foundation website.
-You will likely undergo a workup to fully stage your disease - physical exam, blood work, and possibly imaging (CT scan, etc…).
+Many specialist locations are available on the Cutaneous Lymphoma Foundation website.
+You will likely undergo a workup to fully stage your disease - physical exam, blood work, and possibly imaging (CT scan, etc.).
 This will help your physician better develop a treatment plan for you.

 If your disease has been diagnosed only within the skin, it is reasonable to seek out a dermatologist.
 You will likely need skin-directed therapy and this is generally accomplished through topical creams and gels as well as phototherapy, which is most often found in dermatology offices.
 Alternatively, if your disease has been identified in the blood or lymph nodes, you may want to consider seeing a hematologist or oncologist, in addition to a dermatologist.
 Your treatment will likely consistent of both skin-directed as well as systemic therapy (pills, shots, infusions).